 Increasing evidence shows that air pollution levels along busy highways are of major concern for the people who live or work near the heavily trafficked areas.

-Roughly 30 to 45 percent of the North American urban population is being exposed to the harmful effects of living next to a busy road.
+Roughly 30-45% of the North American urban population is being exposed to the harmful effects of living next to a busy road.
 And while children and teenagers are most vulnerable, they are not the only ones at risk.
 According to a study by the Health Effects Institute, long-term exposure to traffic air pollution to those that live or work within 300-500 meters from the highway can result in an increased risk of any of the following:

 - Chronic Obstructive Pulmonary Disease (COPD)